jonathanboterog/ZemogaTest/README.md

 1. Load the posts from the JSON API and populate the sidebar:
 	-   Application uses retrofit2 to connect with API.
-	-   Result of operation is returned to viewModel using 'Resource' sealed class
+	-   Result of operation is returned to repository using 'Resource' sealed class
 	-	If all information is success downloaded, data is saved into local database.
 	-	database Post registers are displayed into 'AllFragment'